AlvaroAlonsoFlor/wk04_d2_homework/hw_rock_paper_scissors.md

 - Add a welcome page (and a route to get it) to explain the rules before the user picks their move.
 Add a link to this on the result view.
 DONE

 - Add some CSS to either/both of your pages.
+DONE

 ### Further extension: